kaidez/kaidez.com/_posts/2015-05-26-write-code.md

 cat-name: "Personal"
 tags: [personal]
 ---
-I've been thinking about this particular post for a while now, editing it in my brain for the past few months.
-My initial plan was to make this my 100th post where I talk what it's taken for me to grow as a web developer.
+I've been thinking about this particular post for a few months now.
+My initial plan was to make this my 100th post, marking that milestone as a time to review my growth as a web developer.

 But some satisfying events during the first two weeks at [my new job](/revlon/ "Read about kaidez leaving Revlon") have forced me to publish it now in the hopes it will help other web devs, especially beginning ones.
 The things discussed here have helped me grow as a developer in more ways then I can count.